Zarol/ProjectAlias/setup.md

 ### Desktop
 Right-click the desktop project folder, `Run As -> Java Application`.
 Select DesktopLauncher.java.

+First Time Running:
+The project will fail the first time running, after failing, go to `Run -> Run Configurations -> DesktopLauncher`.
+Navigate to the `Arguments` tab and under `Working directory` select `Other` and set the path to `%PATH_TO_PROJECT%\ProjectAlias\android\assets`.
+Click `Apply` and run the project again.

 ### Android
 Run your android device.
 Right-click the android project folder, `Run As -> Android Application`.